shaamssz/RavenStack-SaaS-Subscription-Churn-Revenue-Retention-Analysis/README.md

 ### 2. Data modelling (Power Pivot / DAX)

 A star schema was built (see [Data Model](#data-model)).
-Aggregated measures were calculated in the Power Pivot model, with a dedicated `_Measures` table set up to hold all DAX measures in one place.
+Aggregated measures were calculated in the Power Pivot model, with all DAX measures in ` ravenstack_accounts` sheet in a Power Pivot space.

 A few of the measures: